b-nirav/influenza-season/README.md

 - Determine which states requires most staff.

 ## Tools and Techniques
-For conducting this analysis I have used Excel as my main tool and for presenting the results of the analysis to our stakeholders I have used Tableau Public.
+For conducting this analysis I have used **Excel** as my main tool and for presenting the results of the analysis to our stakeholders I have used **Tableau Public**.
 Following are some of the skills and methodologies that have gone into the making of this project:
-* Data Profiling
-* Data Cleaning
+* Data Profiling |  Data Cleaning
 * Data Transformation
 * Data Integration using Vlookup
 * Statistical Hypothesis Testing